 Hi, I’m Katie.
-Although I primarily call myself a poet, I have my finger in a lot of arts-related pies: poet / lyricist / blogger / arts administrator / workshop leader / project manager / reviewer / occasional frontwoman of a guerrilla poetry mission.
+Although I primarily call myself a writer, I have my finger in a lot of arts-related pies: poet / novelist / lyricist / blogger / arts administrator / workshop leader / project manager / Arts Award adviser / chat show host / occasional frontwoman of a guerrilla poetry mission.

 Check out my projects, or my full list of publications, prizes, residencies & commissions.

 Represented by: Lucy Luck at Conville + Walsh

 If you’re looking for a bio and/or photos to use for an event, please use the ones below.

 50 word bio:

 Katie Hale won a Northern Debut Award for her poetry collection, White Ghosts, and is the author of a novel, My Name is Monster, and two poetry pamphlets.
 She is a MacDowell Fellow, and winner of the Gulliver Travel Grant, Palette Poetry Prize, and Northern Writers’ Award.